• Skip to primary navigation

 Soup season is my favorite!
 Dinner is just a handful of ingredients, a bit of chopping, and the rest of the work is done by the stove.
 Here's the main steps to follow (full instructions in recipe card below):

-1. Prep work: preheat the oven, dice the onions, mix the broth (if using Better than Bouillon vegetable broth or similar) and set aside.
+1. Prep work: Preheat the oven, dice the onions, mix the broth (if using Better than Bouillon vegetable broth or similar) and set aside.

 Baked cauliflower and broccoli on a baking sheet and in a food processor.

-1. Roast the vegetables: arrange the cauliflower and broccoli on a baking sheet, season, and bake.
+1. Roast the vegetables: Arrange the cauliflower and broccoli on a baking sheet, season, and bake.

 3. Prep veggies: While the onions and mushrooms are cooking, prepare the carrots and kale.

-2. Simmer the soup: simmer the soup uncovered until the carrots are tender crisp and the kale is soft.
+2. Simmer the soup: Simmer the soup uncovered until the carrots are tender crisp and the kale is soft.

 A Few Tips & Options

-• Make ahead: make the cauliflower and broccoli rice anytime during the week and store in the fridge until ready to make soup.
+• Make ahead: Make the cauliflower and broccoli rice anytime during the week and store in the fridge until ready to make soup.

 • Carrots: I add the carrot slices near the end so they are tender crisp (no hospital veggies in this soup!).